sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 not rebuild everything in the Sage library, but only those files in the library that your changes affect.
 During the rebuild process, the affected source files are copied elsewhere and compiled, Cython files get converted to C code and compiled, and so on.

-Let this process manage itself and do not edit the copies of the source files at their destination.
+This build process will copy the necessary files to ``SAGE_ROOT/devel/sage/build`` and ``SAGE_ROOT/local/lib/python/site-packages``.
+It is very important that you **do not change files** in these directories directly!
+If you would do that, then those files would get overwritten the next time you run ``sage -b``.

 You may want to create a totally distinct installation of Sage compiled from source, where you will work so as to not impact a